 In the same way, this Act operates independently of rules in an organic statute applicable to a business organization that limit distributions by the organization to its equity owners.

-Compliance with those rules does not insulate such a distribution from being fraudulent under this Act.
-It is conceivable that such an organic statute might contain a provision preempting the application of fraudulent transfer law to such distributions.
+Compliance with those rules does not insulate such a distribution from being voidable under this Act.
+It is conceivable that such an organic statute might contain a provision preempting the application of this Act law to such distributions.
 Cf. Model Business Corporation Act § 152 (optional provision added in 1979 preempting the application of "any other statutes of this state with respect to the legality of distributions;" deleted 1984).
-Such a preemptive provision of course must be respected if applicable, but choice of law considerations would often make the provision inapplicable.
+Such a preemptive provision of course must be respected if applicable, but choice of law considerations may render the provision inapplicable.
 For example, suppose that the business corporation statute of state X includes such a preemptive provision, and a distribution made by a corporation organized under that statute is challenged as being excessive.
 Regardless of the forum in which the action is brought, a claim based on business corporation law ordinarily would be expected to be governed by the law of state X, as that claim relates to the internal affairs of the corporation.
-However, a claim based on fraudulent transfer law might well be governed by the law of a jurisdiction other than state X (regardless of whether § 10 of this Act is in force in the forum).
-In that event state X's preemptive provision would not apply to bar the fraudulent transfer claim.
+However, a claim based on avoidance law might well be governed by the law of a jurisdiction other than state X (regardless of whether § 10 of this Act is in force in the forum).
+In that event state X's preemptive provision would not apply to bar the avoidance claim.
 See, e.g., Faulkner v.
 Kornman (In re The Heritage Organization, L.L.C.), 413 B.R.
 438, 462-63 (Bankr.
 N.D.
 Tex.
 2009).

-45 46 (11) Pursuant to subsection (c), proof of intent to "hinder, delay, or defraud" a creditor under § 4(a)(1) is sufficient if made by a preponderance of the evidence.
+(11) Pursuant to subsection (c), proof of intent to "hinder, delay, or defraud" a creditor under § 4(a)(1) is sufficient if made by a preponderance of the evidence.
 That is the standard of proof ordinarily applied in civil actions.
-Subsection (c) thus rejects cases that have imposed an extraordinary standard, typically "clear and convincing evidence," by analogy to the standard commonly applied to proof of ordinary fraud.
+Subsection (c) thus rejects cases that have imposed an extraordinary standard, typically "clear and convincing evidence," by analogy to the standard commonly applied to proof of common-law fraud.
 That analogy is misguided.
-By its terms, § 4(a)(1)

-applies to a transaction that "hinders" or "delays" a creditor even if it does not "defraud."
-See, e.g., Shapiro v.
-Wilgus, 287 U.S. 348, 354 (1932).
-"Hinder, delay, or defraud" is best considered as a single term of art that potentially applies to any transaction that unacceptably contravenes norms of creditors' rights.
-Such a transaction need not bear any resemblance to garden-variety fraud.
-See, e.g., id. (holding that a transfer was avoidable because made with intent to "hinder, delay, or defraud" creditors, but noting, 287 U.S. at 357, "We have no thought in so holding to impute to [the debtor] a willingness to participate in conduct known to be fraudulent....
-[He] acted in the genuine belief that what [he] planned was fair and lawful.
-Genuine the belief was, but mistaken it was also.
-Conduct and purpose have a quality imprinted on them by the law.").
-Furthermore, the extraordinary standard of proof commonly applied to ordinary fraud originated in cases that were thought to involve a special danger that claims might be fabricated, beginning with cases in which a court of equity was asked to grant relief on claims that were unenforceable at law for failure to comply with the Statute of Frauds, the Statute of Wills, or the parol evidence rule, and later being applied in actions seeking to set aside or alter the terms of written instruments.
+By its terms, § 4(a)(1) applies to a transaction that "hinders" or "delays" a creditor even if it does not "defraud," and a transaction that contravenes § 4(a)(1) need not bear any resemblance to common-law fraud.
+See Comment (9) supra.
+Furthermore, the extraordinary standard of proof commonly applied to common-law fraud originated in cases that were thought to involve a special danger that claims might be fabricated.
+In the earliest such cases, a court of equity was asked to grant relief on claims that were unenforceable at law for failure to comply with the Statute of Frauds, the Statute of Wills, or the parol evidence rule.
+In time, extraordinary proof also came to be required in actions seeking to set aside or alter the terms of written instruments.
 See Herman & MacLean v.
 Huddleston, 459 U.S. 375, 388-89 (1983) and sources cited therein.
 Those reasons for extraordinary proof do not apply to claims under § 4(a)(1).